Alexander Cassatt: Legacy

 Gramercy Mansion in Baltimore, Maryland, was built by Alexander Cassatt in 1902.

 The New York Times reported that Cassatt was, relative to other railroad magnates, not an extraordinarily wealthy man, citing officials at the Pennsylvania Railroad who stated at his death that he was worth no more than $5 million (though this would at least be equivalent to $173.9 million in 2022).
-Evidently, Cassatt built most of his fortune between 1882 and 1899, when he was no longer employed by the Pennsy, as he had invested in stock of railroad supply manufacturers such as the Union Switch and Signal Company and the United States Metallic Packing Company, the Pennsylvania Steel Company, and the Cambria Steel Company.
+Evidently, Cassatt built most of his fortune between 1882 and 1899, when he was no longer employed by the Pennsylvania Railroad, as he had invested in stock of railroad supply manufacturers such as the Union Switch and Signal Company and the United States Metallic Packing Company, the Pennsylvania Steel Company, and the Cambria Steel Company.

 In 1910, the Pennsylvania Railroad erected a statue of Cassatt, by Adolph Alexander Weinman, in a niche at New York City's new Pennsylvania Station.
 An inscription below the niche read:

 The statue is currently located at the Railroad Museum of Pennsylvania in Strasburg, Pennsylvania.